We use cookies on this site to enhance your user experience. Do You agree?

 • internal promotion,

-• reemployment at the same position,
+• re-employment in the same position,

-• assistant (in the academic teachers group),
+• an assistant (in the teaching employment group),

 shall be appointed after an open competition.